AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 ws://localhost:8740/ws/live
 ```

-If port `8740` is unavailable, the engine dynamically selects another free port and exposes it through runtime discovery.
+If the default port is unavailable, the engine dynamically selects another free port and exposes it through runtime discovery.

 ---